 - Problems chewing, swallowing, speaking, or moving your tongue or jaw

 The bottom line?
 Routine preventive care can help catch and treat oral cancer.
-Get regular dental check-ups for cleanings and exams.
-See your dentist right away if you have any symptoms that worry you.
-And if you smoke or use tobacco, protect your oral health and quit.
+Get regular dental check-ups for cleanings and exams and see your dentist right away if you have any symptoms that worry you.

 - More than 49,000 people in the United States are diagnosed each year3